News

 One of the ITPGRFA core pillars, the MLS is a network of national and international genebanks following common rules for giving access to their ex situ collections of Plant Genetic Resources for Food and Agriculture (PGRFA), counting around 2,6 million of samples of 64 species of crops listed in Annex I of the Treaty.
 Users of these PGRFA can access the MLS by signing a binding contract, called Standard Material Transfer Agreement.
 By doing so, they commit not to restrict access to that PGRFA, its genetic parts and components through Intellectual Property Rights.
 They also agree to share the benefits arising from the use of these resources after many years, when they commercialise a product (like a new plant variety or a genetic modified organism) incorporating them.
 The money should be paid to a Benefit Sharing Fund (BSF), from which it is supposed to flow back, through a project-based mechanism to those countries and farmers communities who contributed the most to world’s agrobiodiversity.

-Lack of transparency and accountability in the Multilateral System, which basically doesn’t have a mechanism for tracking and tracing the exchange of PGRFA beyond the first access, is the reason why the Benefit Sharing Fund is almost empty after 16 years.
-This is a minor problem for peasant organisations participating in the negotiations under the International Planning Committee for Food Sovereignty (IPC).
+Lack of transparency and accountability in the Multilateral System, which basically doesn’t have a mechanism for tracking and tracing the exchange of PGRFA beyond the first access, thereby depriving farmers, who are the main suppliers, of these resources, is the reason why the Benefit Sharing Fund is almost empty after 16 years.
+This is not the major issue for peasant organisations participating in the negotiations under the International Planning Committee for Food Sovereignty (IPC).
 They fight for their rights to save, exchange and sell their farm-saved seed, as defined under Article 9 of the Treaty.
-The major issue for the IPC is the growing use and patenting of Digital Sequence Information (DSI) available on open access databases and corresponding to genetic parts or components of PGRFA taken from the MLS.
-This practice is already restricting facilitated access to its collections and violating the Treaty provisions.
+The major issue for the IPC is the growing use and patenting of Digital Sequence Information (DSI) available on open access databases and corresponding to genetic parts or components of PGRFA taken from the MLS as well as from traditional peasant seeds.
+This practice is already restricting facilitated access to its collections, farmers’ and traditional breeders’ rights to continue using and selling seeds they have selected and conserved, and violating the Treaty provisions.

 While North America, Europe and developed countries of Asia try to legalize biopiracy by talking about DSI as it was just a product of research out of the scope of the ITPGRFA, peasants organisations and the rest of the world think it should be treated as a component of a genetic resources, although in digital form.
 This way, no patents on DSI could restrict the facilitated access to the corresponding physical genetic resources.